 Rowing back to pick up members

-The fact that Xing does not go against Facebook is shown not only by the membership numbers - a comparison of user numbers from the year shows, for example, that Xing ended up in 9th place - but also by Xing's strategy:
+The Xing against Facebook does not arrive, not only show the membership numbers - a comparison of user numbers from the year shows, for example, that Xing landed far behind in 9th place - but also Xing's strategy:

 Only certain features like the message function and the status messages were also usable for non-premium members.